Continuous Edge Chromatic Numbers of Abelian Group Actions: Preliminaries

 For a graph $G$ and a set $\K$ of colors, a {\em proper edge $\K$-coloring} of $G$ is a map $c: E(G)\to \K$ such that $c((x,y))\neq c((z,w))$ if the distinct edges $(x,y),(z,w)$ have a vertex in common.
+In the sequel, we write $c(x,y)$ for $c((x,y))$ for simplicity.
 The {\em edge chromatic number} of $G$, denoted by $\chi'(G)$, is the least cardinality of a set $\K$ such that there exists a proper edge $\K$-coloring for $G$.
 When the graph $G$ is a topological graph, i.e., when $V(G)$ is a topological space, we may consider {\em continuous} (or {\em Borel}) proper edge colorings of $G$, and define its {\em continuous edge chromatic number}, denoted as $\chi'_c(G)$, and its {\em Borel edge chromatic number}, denoted as $\chi'_B(G)$.
 Similarly, we define proper (vertex) colorings and the continuous and Borel chromatic numbers, denoted by $\chi_c(G)$ and $\chi_B(G)$ respectively.

 On any locally finite graph $G$, we define the {\em path distance} $\rho$ on $G$ as follows.
 If $x,y\in V(G)$ are in the same connected component (i.e. there is a path from $x$ to $y$), then let $\rho(x,y)$ be the length of a shortest path from $x$ to $y$; otherwise let $\rho(x,y)=\infty$.
 Recall that a locally finite graph $G$ is {\em regular} if the degrees of all vertices of $G$ are the same.